-Applicants should have a strong background in both Nutrition and Biochemistry/Metabolism, with a Ph.D. in one of these areas, or closely related field.
+Applicants should have a thorough background in enzyme and/or receptor biochemistry, with a Ph.D. in one of these areas, or closely related field.
 The successful applicant will have an established track record of research, and at least two years post-doctoral experience.
-Interested applicants should submit a cover letter, full CV, a three page research proposal, a one page discussion of teaching experience and philosophy, and a list containing the names of at least three referees with complete contact information - all submitted as a single pdf document of less than 2MB to Dr. Mark Berry, Head of Department, at firstname.lastname@example.org by not later than November 30, 2017, using the subject heading “Nutritional Biochemistry tenure-track position”.
+Interested applicants should submit a cover letter, full CV, a three page research proposal, a one page discussion of teaching experience and philosophy, and a list containing the names of at least three referees with complete contact information - all submitted as a single pdf document of less than 2MB to Dr. Mark Berry, Head of Department, at email@example.com by not later than September 17, 2018, using the subject heading “Enzyme/Receptor Biochemistry tenure-track position”.
+Reference the competition # BIOC-2017-002 with your application.
 We thank all interested applicants, but only those selected for interview will be contacted further.

 All qualified candidates are encouraged to apply; however, Canadian Citizens and permanent residents will be given priority.

 Memorial University is the largest university in Atlantic Canada.
 As the province’s only university, Memorial plays an integral role in the education and cultural life of Newfoundland and Labrador.
 Offering diverse undergraduate and graduate programs to almost 18,000 students, Memorial provides a distinctive and stimulating environment for learning in St. John’s, a safe friendly city with great historic charm, a vibrant cultural life and easy access to a wide range of outdoor activities.